JHS Pedals: Collaborations

-In August 2023, JHS partnered with Ross, Inc. to attempt to reissue, licence, produce and sell five new Compressor, Distortion, Chorus, Phaser and Fuzz effect pedals from Ross, Inc's old collection, with the Fuzz pedal having been taken from the fuzz circuitry from Kustom amplifiers, which were made by Ross, Inc. at the time.
-However, after around only one year of production, the Ross line suffered a huge lack of demand, and was discontinued.
-It is uncertain if the line would be revived again by any other manufacturer.
+JHS partnered with Ross Inc. in 2023 to reissue five new compressor, distortion, chorus, phaser and fuzz effect pedals from Ross's old product collection, with the fuzz pedal inspired by the fuzz circuitry of Kustom amplifiers, which were made by Ross at the time.
+After around only one year of production, the Ross line suffered a lack of demand and was discontinued.
+In 2025, JHS worked with Jack White and his pedal brand Third Man Hardware on the Troika delay pedal.

+Other ventures

 Pedals: The Musical

 On 13 and 14 March 2021, JHS Pedals debuted Pedals: The Musical, a musical comedy about guitar pedals (starring Josh Scott, Rhett Shull and Nick Loux) as a live YouTube JHS Show event.
 The production specifically focused on the first seven guitar pedals, invented between 1960 and 1970.
 Peter Kirn of CDM said that the production was "not quite Joseph and the Technicolor Dreamcoat so much as its own Red, White and Blaine.
 But it is historically accurate."

 Josh Scott has announced plans for follow-up productions in the vein of Pedals: The Musical including performances focusing on the 70s, the 80s, the 90s, the 2000s, and the 2010s.
 Scott has been quoted saying "We want to do a prequel about the invention of the electric guitar from roughly 1931 through 1960.
 We want to do some straight plays – meaning just acting, no singing – about the lives of inventors like Les Paul, Leo Fender, George Beauchamp.
 All these people that have amazing narratives and stories, I could see us doing this for a long time; I’m pretty committed to it because I think it’s a fantastic avenue for teaching."